 Service and product launches:

 At Camelot, Richard's teams supported Marketing in the launch of game enhancements for Thunderball and Euromillions, along with new scratchcards and instant win games.
 His previous achievements also include managing the press and public relations around the launch of the BBC's Online service; BBC 24 Hour News; BBC Radio 5 Live and the cricket World Cup.
 As part of promotional activity at the BBC he managed advertising accounts with Leagas Delaney for a campaign on Panorama; the Symington Company for Ceefax and Still Price Lintas for Radio 5 Live.
-He was also behind the promotion of the most widely publicised television programme ever - Martin Bashir's Panorama interview with the Princess of Wales.

 Richard has an extensive network of contacts across a range of sectors, in Parliament and Whitehall and, in particular, across the media and broadcasting.
 He is Fellow and former director of the Royal Television Society (RTS) and has chaired the judging for camera operator of the year and news channel of the year for the Society's journalism awards.
 He is a member of the Media Society and the Royal Society of Arts.
 He is also a Chartered Marketer and has judged the awards for Local Government Communications for the Chartered Institute for Public Relations.
 Richard was Chairman of Newsworld - a conference, networking and exhibition event for global news providers - for eight years.